 - a. identifying and developing access to data on persons prohibited from firearm purchases under the Gun Control Act (18 U.S.C.
-Section 922), as amended by the Brady Act; - b. participating in the FBI's Identification for Firearms Sales (IFFS) program, which is a system for flagging Interstate Identification Index (III) records for the immediate and accurate identification of convicted felons; - c. enabling the state to serve as a Point of Contact (POC) under the NICS system (including costs of equipment, software, personnel training, and development and implementation of related operating and administrative procedures).
-However, funds may not be used to cover ongoing costs of presale firearm background checks, but may be used to pay costs associated with capturing dispositions in response to a specific NICS inquiry provided that the captured data are entered into the automated state and FBI system, thus serving to upgrade the permanent quality of the record systems; - d. programming or operational changes in records management necessary to comply with the requirements for NICS record-keeping and the reporting of transaction statuses; and

-- e. establishing interfaces and/or information exchanges between criminal history records, sex offender registry, and civil protection order files to ensure that, consistent with state law, a complete data review is possible in connection with background checks for child care or other authorized purposes.
-Funds may be used to develop software to establish protocols to permit interface between the criminal history record system, the state sex offender registry, and related protection order files including files of civil protection orders. - 3.
-Full participation in the Interstate Identification Index (III) and the National Fingerprint File (NFF) including adoption and implementation of the National Crime Prevention and Privacy Compact.
+Section 922), as amended by the Brady Act; - b. participating in the FBI's Identification for Firearms Sales (IFFS) program, which is a system for flagging Interstate Identification Index (III) records for the immediate and accurate identification of convicted felons: - c. enabling the state to serve as a Point of Contact (POC) under the NICS system (including costs of equipment, software, personnel training, and development and implementation of related operating and administrative procedures).
+However, funds may not be used to cover ongoing costs of presale firearm background checks, but may be used to pay costs associated with capturing dispositions in response to a specific NICS inquiry, provided that the captured data are entered into the automated state and FBI system, thus serving to upgrade the permanent quality of the record systems; - d. instituting programming or operational changes in records management necessary to comply with the requirements for NICS record-keeping and reporting the status of transactions; and - e. establishing electronic interfaces and/or information exchanges between criminal history records, sex offender registry, and civil protection order files to ensure that, consistent with state law, a complete data review is possible in connection with background checks for child care or other authorized purposes.
+Funds may be used to develop software to establish protocols to permit interface between the criminal history record system, the state sex offender registry, and related protection order files, including files of civil protection orders. - 3.
+Full participation in the Interstate Identification Index (III) and the National Fingerprint File (NFF) including adoption and implementation of the National Crime Prevention and Privacy Compact a. paying reasonable costs associated with the adoption and implementation of the National Crime Prevention and Privacy Compact, including those associated with state review and enactment of the Compact, and the development and implementation of procedures (including purchase of equipment and development of software) necessary to facilitate operations pursuant to Compact protocols including those relating to participation in the FBI's National Fingerprint File (NFF);